mxtsai/ransac-nn/README.md

-# ransac-nn
+# Implementation of RANSAC-NN
-Official Implementation of the RANSAC-NN Algorithm
+This is the official implementation of the RANSAC-NN outlier detection algorithm ([see paper](xxx)).

+*To be updated soon*